SOMOSPIE: A modular SOil MOisture SPatial Inference Engine based on data driven decisions: SOMOSPIE Overview

-The $k$ nearest-neighbor regression technique builds many simple models from local spatial data.
-The technique is typically selected to model data when one believes that points nearest the data point one wishes to model are the most relevant and that points farther away have less influence on the point in question.
-The process begins with sample data: points $\langle x_1,y_1,z_1 \rangle, \ldots , \langle x_n,y_n,z_n \rangle$, where $(x_i,y_i)$ are spatial coordinates (i.e., latitude and longitude of the centroid of a pixel) and $z_i$ is the corresponding soil moisture ratio.
-To predict soil moisture ratios for a specific choice of $(x,y)$, the kNN regression selects the $k$ nearest neighbors of $(x,y)$ in the sample data, $(x_{i_1},y_{i_1}), \ldots, (x_{i_k},y_{i_k})$ and averages their associated soil moisture ratios $z_{i_1}, \ldots, z_{i_k}$:
+The traditional $k$ nearest-neighbor ($k$NN) regression technique builds many simple models from local data.
+Use of this technique assumes that the $k$ points nearest in the prediction space to the data point one wishes to model are the most relevant and that points farther away have less influence on the point in question.
+The process begins with training data: points $\langle x^1_1,\ldots,x^d_1,z_1\rangle, \ldots , \langle x^1_n,\ldots,x^d_n,z_n \rangle$, where $(x^1_i,\ldots,x^d_i)$ are coordinates in the $d$-dimensional prediction space and $z_i$ is (in the present study) the corresponding soil moisture ratio.
+To predict soil moisture ratios for a specific choice of $(x^1,\ldots,x^d)$, $k$NN selects the $k$ nearest neighbors of $(x^1,\ldots,x^d)$ in the training data and uses the arithmetic mean of their associated soil moisture ratios.